What it means

 - Marketing, sales, product, and customer success all shape the GTM system

-For tech companies entering the AI age, this matters because the bottleneck is no longer producing more activity.
-The bottleneck is choosing the right activity, sequencing it well, learning faster than competitors, and keeping the team focused long enough for the work to compound.
+For tech companies adopting AI, this matters because the bottleneck is no longer producing more activity.
+The bottleneck is choosing the right activity, sequencing it well, learning faster than competitors, and keeping the team focused long enough for the work to pay off.